-Location: Crosswinds Aviation - 3808 W. Grand River, Howell, MI
+Location: Crosswinds Aviation Flight Center - 3808 W. Grand River, Howell, MI Course Length: One or Two-Year Course/Two-hour Block

-Prerequisite: Pre-arranged free Young Eagle flight w/certified pilot or \$125 materials fee

-This course offers a structured curriculum to learn all the knowledge required to pass the FAA Private Pilot Knowledge exam.
-Passing this exam is a requirement for obtaining an FAA Private Pilot license, which is the first step to becoming a career pilot.
-The knowledge learned is also applicable to any career in Aviation.
-The course will be two class periods in length and will be housed at Crosswinds Aviation training center.
+Prerequisite: Pre-arranged free Young Eagle flight w/certified pilot or \$279 plus membership fee for materials The 1st year course offers a structured FAA curriculum to learn all the knowledge required to pass the FAA Private Pilot Knowledge Exam.
+Passing this exam is a requirement to obtain an FAA Private Pilot license, which is the first step to becoming a career pilot.